agingfixed/schematicsApp/README.md

 see an install card that automatically detects your operating system and explains the correct install flow (for example, “Add to
 Dock” on macOS or “Install app” in Chrome on Windows).

-For users who prefer a distributable archive, run `npm run build` and grab the ready-made zips from `dist/downloads/`.
+For users who prefer a distributable archive, run `npm run build` and grab the ready-made bundles from `dist/downloads/` (macOS ships as a `.tar.gz` for compatibility, other platforms remain `.zip`).
 Each archive contains the static build plus a README explaining how to launch it on the targeted platform.
 See [`docs/desktop-offline.md`](docs/desktop-offline.md) for more detail on distributing these bundles.

 ## Current Capabilities